 You’re reading this guide because you’ve decided to buy a new mattress or you’re just curious to know what’s happening in the world of mattresses these days.
 Am I right?

-In this guide, I’ve put together everything you need to know before you browse the web or hit the high street for buying a mattress.
+In this guide, we’ve put together everything you need to know before you browse the web or hit the high street for buying a mattress.

 So, whether you’re suffering from chronic back pain, neck pain or you’re a side sleeper, read our guide to find out which is the best option for you.
 My goal is to help you pick the right mattress so you don’t make a mistake while choosing.

-You may also like to read our guide on Choosing the best living room furniture.
+You may also like to read our guide on Choosing the right living room furniture.

 How To Choose The Right Mattress